 The main elements of a mini-split installation include:

-- An outdoor unit mounted on the wall or ground outside the house
+- An outdoor unit mounted on the exterior wall or ground outside the house

-- Line sets to convey the refrigerant around the system
+- Line sets to connect the indoor units to the outdoor unit

 - Electric cables